dynatrace-oss/log4j-metadata-provider/README.md

 runtimeOnly("com.dynatrace.logs.log4j2:metadata-provider:0.2.0")
 ```

-As this library is not released, a source dependency is required.
+As this library is not published on Maven Central, a source dependency is required.
 This will download the required code from Github.
 To set it up, add the following to your `settings.gradle`: